-4 Highlights From An Interview with Fight Club’s Screenwriter Jim Uhls
+4 Highlights From Fight Club’s Screenwriter Jim Uhls

 You might have noticed that the Internet has become a grayer place since LoSceicco1976‘s twitter and Youtube accounts closed.
 A bunch of videos got shut down, including Fight Club’s BTS (if you find them again, let me know!) and as I was trying to find them again, I stumbled upon this 10 min interview with Fight Club’s screenwriter, Jim Uhls, on Cinephilia and Beyond.